 While golf carts are permitted for use throughout the community, Beacon Lake is not an official golf-cart community.
 All golf carts are expected to adhere by traditional road traffic rules and are not permitted on trails, sidewalks or community greenery.

 Home sales are underway at Beacon Lake!
-Stop in and tour five beautiful models presented by Dream Finders Homes.
-Builder’s models are open 7 days a week.
-Additional models presented by Toll Brothers to open this Fall.
-Contact each builder directly for information about available models and lots.
+Stop in and tour four beautiful models presented by Dream Finders Homes and Toll Brothers.
+Builder’s models are open 7 days a week, but scheduling an appointment prior to visiting is encouraged.

 Only carefully selected, exclusive builders may build in Beacon Lake.
 Consult the site plan to see which builders are designated for the home site you’re interested in.